infinitehaiku/ih-muse/docs/configuration/index.md

 A list of `MetricDefinition` instances that define the metrics you plan to report.

-### Cluster Monitor Interval

-(Optional) The interval at which the client should perform cluster monitoring tasks.
-This is typically relevant for advanced configurations.

 ### Max Registration Retries

 Specifies how many times the client should retry registering an element in case of failure.

+### New Timing Fields

+#### Recording Flush Interval

+- Configures the frequency of writing recorded events to storage.
+- Optional field.
+Defaults to one second if not specified.

+#### Initialization Interval

+- Defines the interval for performing initialization tasks, such as health checks and registrations.
+- Optional field.
+Defaults to one second if not specified.

+#### Cluster Monitor Interval

+- Specifies the interval at which cluster monitoring tasks are performed.
+- Optional field.
+Defaults to one minute if not specified.

 ## Validation Behavior (Rust Implementation)